ortus-docs/Modern-ColdFusion-CFML-In-100-Minutes/variables.md

 Most CFML variables have a few requirements imposed by the VM

-* always start with a lowercase letter
+* Must begin with a letter, underscore, or Unicode currency symbol.
-* have no spaces
-* do not contain most special characters like @, and &
+* Can contain any number of letters, numbers, underscore characters, and Unicode currency symbols.
+* NO SPACES!
+* Not case-sensitive